Let’s Get Physical: Holding On, Letting Go

 - When you’ve tensed and relaxed as many or as little groups as you feel you can, take a little time to settle.

-- Then take some nice deep breaths – calm and relaxed – and when you feel ready return to the present.
+- Then take some nice deep breaths, calm and relaxed and when you feel ready return to the present.

 If you can, try to make a habit of practicing this for just 5–10 minutes a day.
-Over time, it can really help you recognise the difference between tension and relaxation — and let’s be honest, it’s also a great excuse to take a well-deserved break.
-This is especially useful if you’ve been hanging out with anxiety for a while, as it’s a sneaky little character that seriously blurs the lines between the two.
+Over time, it can really help you recognise the difference between tension and relaxation and let’s be honest, it’s also a great excuse to take a well-deserved break.

-If all that feels a bit too much, not to worry — we can always try a simpler, more familiar approach.
+If all that feels a bit too much, not to worry, we can always try a simpler, more familiar approach.

-A Little Gentle Stretching
+A Little Simple Stretching

-Try setting aside a few minutes each day to gently stretch any areas that feel a tad tense Some of the most common tension hotspots include:
+Try setting aside a few minutes each day to gently stretch any areas that feel a tad tense.

 - The neck – often tight from holding stress or long hours at a screen